 - Latent heat of fusion

-Thermal conductivity decides how good a metal can transfer heat energy.
-More the thermal conductivity, better the metal is for transferring heat energy.
-For example aluminum can quickly heat up and dissipates heat compare to steel..
+Thermal conductivity decides how well a metal can transfer heat energy.
+The more the thermal conductivity, the better the metal is for transferring heat energy.
+For example, aluminum can quickly heat up and dissipates heat compare to steel.
 That is why you may notice aluminum insulation or wrapper in industrial applications.

 Almost every metal expands under heat.
 Now how much it expands is the key thing.
 Consider you have designed a part without considering how much the part will expand under heat.
 When that part is exposed to heat, dimensions change and that part no longer will be able to fit into the product.
 The expansion or the contraction of metal is directly proportional to the amount of heat that is applied.

 Specific heat of metal can be defined as the heat required to raise the temperature of a unit mass of a metal substance by one-degree celcius.

 Melting point is the temperature at which metals start melting.
 It gives an overview of when the part may start melting.

 Latent heat of fusion is the heat required to a solid body at its melting point to convert it from solid to liquid.

 When we talk about the chemical properties of metals, we may pre-assume that it’s all about corrosion.
 But it is not.
 Do you know that in many countries, you can not use certain metal and plastic which may come into contact with human or food items?
 Passing toxicity tests is one of the big hurdles of many engineers when they design a product.
 So here are a couple of key chemical properties of metals that we should be aware of.

 - Chemical Composition

 Toxicity of metals or the toxic effect of metal can be defined as those properties which can cause harm to human or animal lives.
 This is purely due to the toxic composition of metals that poses the threat.
 Do you know that, in the United States, you need to mention how much Lead you have used in your house construction as lead is considered to be a toxic metal?